-A wonderful, natural way to take care of you skin and body
+This is a wonderful, natural way to take care of your skin and your body.

 Skin brushing is a simple technique that stimulates blood and lymphatic flow, encourages waste removal, reduces visible signs of cellulite, exfoliates your skin, encourages new cell growth and can sustain or reestablish your skin's integrity.